Digital-Business-Council/Digital-Capability-Publisher/docs/Capabilitypublisher-services.md

 **Header** | **Optional** | **Type** | **Description**|
 Content-Type | Mandatory | String | text/xml |

+#### 9.2.4.6 Request Body

+The request body must contain a Service Metadata element.
+Any existing processes and endpoints will be overwritten.

+An example body is given below.
+The Process details are not shown.

+![

+#### 9.2.4.7 Request Field References

+See section 7.1.1 Signed Service Metadata.

 #### 9.2.4.8 Status Codes & Error Conditions